OpenAMP/openamp-docs/protocol_details/components.rst

 Components and Capabilities
 ===========================

-The key components and the capabilities they provide through the OpenAMP Framework include:
+The key components, and the capabilities they provide, of the OpenAMP Framework include:

 .. toctree::
    :maxdepth: 2